+SAMPLE DESIGN

-SAMPLE DESIGN The LFS is based on a multi-stage area sample of private dwellings and a list sample of non-private dwellings and covered about 0.45% of the population of Australia.
+The LFS is based on a multi-stage area sample of private dwellings and a list sample of non-private dwellings and covers about 0.33% of the civilian population of Australia aged 15 years and over.
 Households are interviewed each month for eight months, with one-eighth of the sample being replaced each month.
-In February 2008, the number of fully responding individuals was 60,502.
+In February 2010, the number of fully responding individuals was 56,199.

 The Labour Mobility Survey is conducted on 7/8ths of the LFS sample and covers both urban and rural areas in all states and territories, but excludes people living in very remote areas of Australia.
-Information is collected about people aged 15 years and over who, within the 12 months to February 2008, either had a change of employer/business in their main job, or had some change in work with their current employer/ business for whom they had worked for one year or more.
-In February 2008, the number of fully completed interviews (after taking into account scope, coverage and subsampling exclusions) was 34,167.
-The scope of the LFS was people aged 15 years and over and excluded the following: members of the permanent defence forces certain diplomatic personnel of overseas governments, customarily excluded from the census and estimated population counts overseas residents in Australia members of non-Australian defence forces (and their dependants).
-Additional exclusions for the Labour Mobility Survey were: students at boarding schools institutionalised persons (e.g. patients in hospitals; residents of homes, such as retirement homes and homes for persons with disabilities; and inmates of prisons) persons living in very remote parts of Australia who would otherwise have been within scope of the survey.
-The exclusion of these persons will only have a minor impact on any aggregate estimates that are produced from the Labour Mobility Survey for individual states and territories, with the exception of the Northern Territory where such persons account for around 23% of the population.
-WEIGHTING ESTIMATION AND BENCHMARKING Weighting is the process of adjusting results from a sample survey to infer results for the total population.
+Information is collected about people aged 15 years and over who, within the 12 months to February 2010, either had a change of employer/business in their main job, or had some change in work with their current employer/ business for whom they had worked for one year or more.

+In February 2010, the number of fully completed interviews (after taking into account scope, coverage and subsampling exclusions) was 32,062.

+The scope of the LFS is people aged 15 years and over and excludes the following:

+- members of the permanent defence forces; - certain diplomatic personnel of overseas governments, customarily excluded from the census and estimated population counts; - overseas residents in Australia; and - members of non-Australian defence forces (and their dependants).

+Additional exclusions for the Labour Mobility Survey are:

+- students at boarding schools; - institutionalised persons (e.g. patients in hospitals; residents of homes, such as retirement homes and homes for persons with disabilities; and inmates of prisons); and - people living in Indigenous communities in very remote parts of Australia.

+WEIGHTING ESTIMATION AND BENCHMARKING

+Weighting is the process of adjusting results from a sample survey to infer results for the total population.
 To do this, a 'weight' is allocated to each sample unit.
 The weight is a value which indicates how many population units are represented by the sample unit.

+Weighting

-Weighting Separate weights were calculated for LFS and Labour Mobility Survey samples (as some units were in scope for LFS but not for the Labour Mobility Survey).
+Separate weights were calculated for LFS and Labour Mobility Survey samples (as some units were in scope for LFS but not for the Labour Mobility Survey).
 The LFS weighting method ensures that LFS estimates conform to the benchmark distribution of the population by age, sex and geographic area, and also LFS region by sex (two sets of benchmarks).
 Weights are allocated to each sample respondent according to their state/territory of selection, state/territory of usual residence, part of state of usual residence, age group and sex.
 The weights are calculated using the inverse of the probabilities of selection, adjusted for any under-enumeration and non-response.

+Benchmarking

-Benchmarking The Labour Mobility Survey is benchmarked to LFS estimates for the following variables: state of usual residence, part of state of usual residence, sex, age group and labour force status.
+The Labour Mobility Survey is benchmarked to LFS estimates for the following variables: state of usual residence, part of state of usual residence, sex, age group, full-time or part-time status of employment and labour force status.